Greg Johnson (white nationalist)

 Gregory Johnson (born 1971) is an American white nationalist and advocate for a white ethnostate.
 He is known for his role as editor-in-chief of the white nationalist imprint Counter-Currents Publishing, which he founded in 2010 with Michael Polignano.

 Through Counter-Currents he has published over 40 books, several of which he wrote himself, either under his real name or the pseudonym Trevor Lynch.
-He has also written for the anti-Semitic far-right online publication Occidental Observer.
+He has also written for the antisemitic far-right online publication Occidental Observer.
 A high-profile white nationalist, he has appeared at far-right events in Europe, and in 2019 was arrested in Norway before one such event and deported.
 He lives in Seattle, Washington.

 Early life and education

 Johnson has kept his personal life private, and few photos of him have been published.
 He was born in 1971, the son of a Democratic union member, he has said in interviews.
 He has said he was libertarian in high school, read Ayn Rand in early college (becoming in his words "a bit of a boy Objectivist"), and afterward considered himself paleoconservative and finally white nationalist.
 He has said that after arguments in graduate school about Heidegger with Jewish students, "That’s when I knew this guy [Hitler] was telling the truth".

 He taught philosophy part-time at Morehouse College from February 1994 to December 1997.
 While living in Atlanta, Georgia (in late 1999 or early 2000), Johnson met Joshua Buckley, a former skinhead and the editor of Tyr, a radical Traditionalist journal.
 In September 2000, Johnson attended a lecture given by British Holocaust denier David Irving.
 He considered founding his own white nationalist journal, but reconsidered when The Occidental Quarterly was founded in 2001.

 Johnson received a Ph.D. in philosophy from the Catholic University of America in 2001.

 In 2002, he joined the faculty of the Pacific School of Religion as a visiting assistant professor of Philosophy and Swedenborgian Studies.